mxmssh/drltrace/README.md

 # Malware Analysis Examples

-You can find examples of how to use Drltrace for analysis of complex malware at our [Wiki page](https://github.com/mxmssh/drltrace/wiki/Malware-Analysis-Examples).
+You can find examples of how to use drltrace for analysis of complex malware at our [Wiki page](https://github.com/mxmssh/drltrace/wiki/Malware-Analysis-Examples).

 # Log Visualization